8 Best Password Managers for Mac in 2023 (Free and Paid)

 - 14-day free trial, but no money-back guarantee

-Another standout feature of 1Password is its Watchtower, which audits your passwords and looks for weaknesses and vulnerabilities.
-I used it and found that it prompted me to change my weak passwords into strong ones with a mixture of small and capitalized letters, numbers, and special characters.
+I tested 1Password’s Watchtower and it audited my passwords, showing me weak and vulnerable passwords.
+It also prompted me to change my weak passwords into strong ones with a mixture of small and capitalized letters, numbers, and special characters.
 It also notified me of reused passwords and those that had been compromised.

 1Password lets you create multiple vaults on your Mac, a feature that’s missing on many other password managers.
 You can create separate accounts for your friends or family members with separate credentials and permissions.
 However, you’ll have to subscribe to the 1Password Families plan for that.